-Candy canes from Gränna in Sweden
+Candy Canes from Gränna in Sweden

-You probably know the red and white mint candies that you can buy from us wrapped in cellophane, right?
-Sweden has a very similar specialty.
-In the small village of Gränna, right on the shore of Lake Vättern, one candy store is lined up with the other.
-They all continue the legacy of "Aunt Amalia", a widow who had to feed her child after her husband's unexpected death.
+All of these shops continue the legacy of “Aunt Amalia”, a widow who had to support her child herself after the unexpected death of her husband.
 Aunt Amalia lived at a time when it was not so easy for women to earn their own money.
-So she considered for a long time what she could do to keep her small family afloat.
-After all, she had the idea of selling the candy canes that she made regularly.
-She took advantage of the location of Gränna, because the main road led through the town along the lake.
+So she thought for a long time about what she could do to keep her little family afloat.
+Eventually she came up with the idea of selling the candy canes she regularly made.
+She took advantage of Gränna's location, as the main road ran through the town along the lake.
 And so she put up signs on the side of the road advertising her candy canes.

-Aunt Amalia's candy canes
+Aunt Amalia's candy canes from Gränna become a hit

-We are guests in one of them, and Isaac, the managing director, tells us the story of Aunt Amalie.
-"In the meantime, we also make many other flavors in addition to the traditional candy canes," he adds.
-“There are polka prairies with a raspberry, strawberry or apple taste.
-But we are also experimenting with more exotic ingredients such as herbs, cocoa or coffee.
-"Then he laughs at me and says:" So, now it's your turn!
-You can make your own candy canes today. ”Says it and goes to his kitchen, where a thick sugar paste is already boiling on the stove and blowing bubbles.
-"I do the preparation.
-It takes practice.
-But afterwards you can continue, ”he says.
+We are guests in one of them and Isaac, the manager, tells us the story of Aunt Amalie.
+“We now make many other flavors in addition to the traditional candy canes,” he adds.
+“There are polkagrisar with raspberry, strawberry or apple flavor.
+But we also experiment with more exotic ingredients such as herbs, cocoa or coffee.”

-This is how you make candy canes
+This is how you make candy canes in Gränna

 He cuts off half of the strand and places it on a wooden board in front of me.
 "Now you roll the strand evenly until it reaches the width of the board."
 With large scissors, he cuts the strand in half, and I repeat the process until I have a row of about thumb-thick rods in front of me.
 "Now cut them in half again and wrap them in paper.
 Et voilá!
 Here you have your homemade candy canes! "